zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 }
 ```

 The following example defines a new REST API service in the API Mediation Layer.
-This service will provide one REST API.
+This service generates one REST API.

 A service is identified in the API Gateway by its `service ID`.
 Service ID is an alphanumeric string in lowercase ASCII (for example `petstore`).
 The API Gateway differentiates different major versions of the API.
 To access version 2 of the `petstore` API you use the following gateway URL: